-Q7.
-It can be hard to find time to prepare services for Earth Hour and Earth Day.
+5. It can be hard to find time to prepare services for Earth Hour, Earth Day, and Season of Creation.
 Where can I go for help with these?

-A. Liturgies for "green" services are available on the Niagara Diocesan Web site.
+Liturgies for these services are available on our Climate Justice Niagara Web site.
 KAIROS also has excellent resources.

-Q8.
-Isn't it against health regulation to offer sugar bowls or milk jugs on the tables at public events?
+- 6. Isn't it against health regulation to offer sugar bowls or milk jugs on the tables at public events?
 Single-serving containers are also easier for us to use in our hospitality, why would we switch?

-A. Where there are health concerns you need to comply.
+Where there are health concerns you need to comply.
 If the food event is open to the public then single-serving containers are needed.
 If the event is just for the church then open sugar bowls and milk pitchers are allowed, but only put out what is needed.
-Single serving containers are wasteful and use plastic which is oil based.

-Q9.
-Our parishioners are good at recycling but other church hall users aren't.
+Single serving containers are wasteful and use plastic which is oil based. - 7.
+Our parishioners are good at recycling, but other church hall users aren't.
 What can we do?

-A. Try visiting groups and explain the policies you are trying to follow in the church.
+Try visiting groups and explain the policies you are trying to follow in the church.
 Have the Best Practice sheets available for outside groups.
 Have a written agreement for tenants to sign asking them to comply with your new rules.
 Monitor how groups are doing and give them feedback on improvements seen.

-Q10.
-Our parking lot is shovelled and salted by a contractor in the winter.
+8. Our parking lot is shovelled and salted by a contractor in the winter.
 What suggestions do you have for improving this activity as we have to have safe access for all the church users?

-A. This is a difficult area as safety is a big factor for all churches.
+This is a difficult area as safety is a big factor for all churches.
 But check with your contractor and explain your concerns about salt and see if they are able to use an alternative - cost may be an issue.
-Is anyone at the church able to do some of the sidewalks/paths using an alternative to salt.
+Is anyone at the church able to do some of the sidewalks/paths using an alternative to salt?